-The collection at EAI in its diversity and range, is also very

-Buckner, Skip Blumberg, Peter D'Agostino, DCTV, Kit

-Fitzgerald, Shalom Gorewitz, Gary Hill, John Sanborn, Dan

-Sandin, Edin Vélez, and others.
-Their videotape catalogue

-also reveals diversity; a history of broadcasting, a portrait of activist Helen Caldicott, a documentary on Agent Orange, an introduction to Haitian art, and a tape on the Pritikin diet hint at a rather eclectic method, not unlike Moorman's democratic selection of artists participating in the Avant-Garde Festivals.
+The collection at EAI in its diversity and range, is also very much the product of Wise's vision and taste.
+It has expanded far beyond the initial core artists, adding tapes by Barbara Buckner, Skip Blumberg, Peter D'Agostino, DCTV, Kit Fitzgerald, Shalom Gorewitz, Gary Hill, John Sanborn, Dan Sandin, Edin Velez, and others.
+Their videotape catalogue also reveals diversity; a history of broadcasting, a portrait of activist Helen Caldicott, a documentary on Agent Orange, an introduction to Haitian art, and a tape on the Pritikin diet hint at a rather eclectic method, not unlike Moorman's democratic selection of artists participating in the Avant-Garde Festivals.
+One with the unmistakable stamp of Howard Wise.

-Wise established Electronic Arts Intermix as an organiza-

-tion to serve video artists, and to that end he has created a paradigm for media arts organizations.
+Wise established Electronic Arts Intermix as an organization to serve video artists, and to that end he has created a paradigm for media arts organizations.
 Beyond EAI's role as one of the first media groups, it is also very much a personal venture.
 While EAI is now financially viable, receiving regular funds from NYSCA and NEA, with an operating budget of about \$250,000, Wise has never taken a salary.
-Wise also continues to quietly fund other organizations such as MIT's

-Center for Advanced Visual Studies, events such as the Whit-
+Wise also continues to quietly fund other organizations such as MIT's Center for Advanced Visual Studies, events such as the Whitney Museum's Paik retrospective, and artists' projects which could not find other patrons.